spree/spree/guides/src/content/developer/upgrades/four-dot-one-to-four-dot-two.md

 ## Add `deface` gem (optional)

-If you used [Deface overrides](/developer/tutorials/deface_overrides_tutorial.html) you will need to include `deface` in your `Gemfile` as it was removed from Spree / Spree Auth Devise / Spree Gateway dependencies.
+If you use [Deface overrides](/developer/tutorials/deface_overrides_tutorial.html) you will need to include `deface` in your `Gemfile` as it was removed from Spree / Spree Auth Devise / Spree Gateway dependencies.

-Simply add:
+Simply add it to your `Gemfile`:

 ```ruby
 gem 'deface'